GDQuest/process-course/README.md

 This script processes the course content into the format compatible with the new GDSchool platform.

 This script is supposed to run on the course repos, triggered by a github workflow (`workflows/release-course.yml`).
-This workflow will download this script, run it on the content of the course, create a release of the course that contains the zip archive of the processed content.
+This workflow will download this script, run it on the content of the course, and create a release of the course that contains the zip archive of the processed content.
 It will then tell Vercel to rebuild our website using this newly updated content.

 The main script is located in `src/index.ts`, here's what it does:
 - It takes the content from a folder called `/content-gdschool` located in the same folder as the script.